mitchchauvin/recruiterblocklist/README.md

 # recruiterblocklist
 Recruiter Block List

-This is a comprehensive list of recruiters that anyone can use to block recruiters.
+This is a comprehensive list of recruiters that anyone can use freely to block recruiters, in their email accounts (hotmail, gmail, yahoo, etc) or by developers in their Android and iOS apps!

-Why is this list needed?
+## Why is this list needed?
 Anyone who has posted their resume online knows that within a matter of days you will start to get calls and emails 10-20 times a day from:
   - bad/unprofessional recruiters, and/or
   - international recruiters pretending to be local using virtual numbers and virtual offices, and/or